-The transition from high school to college or trade school and adulthood can be difficult.
+The transition from childhood and youth to adult living and career can be difficult.
 Students are more successful if they learn the skills and strategies needed to overcome challenges.
 Students are matched with a Coach who will guide and empower them to build resilience, critical thinking skills, and learn how they learn best so that the student can reach their goals.
 Our students pursue a range of post-secondary education and training towards their career and independent living goals.
 Our Transition Program is a package of services available to students who want the full support system that Accessible Academics offers.
 Students can customize the amount of each service to meet their needs, based on their goals.
 The key to the Transition Program is that students receive coordinated services, with the Accessible Academics team working from the same Support Plan and the Life Plan team.
 Our Transition Program is an eligible program through OPWDD Self-Direction.
 The cost of the program is $9600 annually.

 Coaching – Available Remote & In Person